wrahool/wrahool.github.io/_pages/miscellaneous.md

 - *Logicomix* by Apostolos Doxiadis and Christos Papadimitriou
 - *The Emperor of all Maladies* by Siddhartha Mukherjee
 - *Harry Potter* by J. K. Rowling
-- *The Adventures of Tintin* by Herge
+- *The Adventures of Tintin* by Hergé
--
+- *Asterix and Obelix* by  Albert Uderzo and René Goscinny
+- *The Black Swan* by Nassim Nicholas Taleb

 ### TV shows
 Some TV shows that I have enjoyed (and enjoy) watching -